 People generally experience Minnesota’s North Shore utilizing driving and enjoying a road trip on the simply glorious 145-mile North Shore Scenic Drive.
 This All-American Roadway follows Highway 61 and winds through cute small towns, historic sites, and outstanding untouched wilderness.

 The North Shore Scenic Drive can be experienced via several different itineraries, including combinations of driving, biking, and hiking – making it a highlight of any Minnesota bucket list!

 10. Marvel at Minnesota’s tallest waterfall at Grand Portage State Park

 If you’re looking for splendid views with little effort, a visit to Grand Portage State Park is one of the best things to do in Minnesota.

-Middle Falls is accessible through a relatively challenging 3.5-mile hiking trek with stunning ridgetop views of Lake Superior and Canada.
+Middle Falls are accessible through a relatively challenging 3.5-mile hiking trek with stunning Lake Superior and Canada ridgetop views.
 Hiking, photography, picnics, and other activities are all possible thanks to the breathtaking surroundings.
-This park is solely open for day usage and overnight camping is not available.
+This park is open for daily use, and overnight camping is unavailable.

 That said, the park provides stunning and easily accessible scenery, including High Falls, which is reached by a half-mile paved route that is wheelchair accessible.

 Visitors will learn more about the park’s history through signs and displays that explain how Native Americans have utilized and managed the land in the past and present and provide context.